baweaver/izzy/README.md

 brandon.any_of?  :male?, :female?, :geek?              # => true
 ```

-Simple to the point, no more mess of && or || checks for the same object.
-All you have to do is include Izzy in your object and you're ready to go!

 ## Izzy Array Module

-But wait!
-There's more!
 IzzyArray allows you a few more tricks on top of that!
 ```ruby
 class Array; include IzzyArray end